Bermondsey: Industrial era

+Bermondsey was one of London's major industrial centres.
+It was the chief centre for the leather trade and tannery industry, food processing and manufacture, and the heart of the provisions trade in London.
+Colloquially the area has been known as "larder of London", "biscuits town", and the "land of leather" reflecting the influence of these industries.
+While many of these industries have declined, their factories, warehouses and wharfs, and institutions remain significant in the area's built heritage and local landmarks, and are reflected in street and building names.

-It was from the Bermondsey riverside that the painter J.M.W.
-Turner executed his famous painting of The Fighting "Temeraire" Tugged to her Last Berth to be Broken Up (1839), depicting the veteran warship being towed to Rotherhithe to be scrapped.
+It was from the Bermondsey riverside that the painter J. M. W. Turner executed his famous painting of The Fighting "Temeraire" Tugged to her Last Berth to be Broken Up (1839), depicting the veteran warship being towed to Rotherhithe to be scrapped.

-By the mid-19th century, parts of Bermondsey, especially along the riverside, had become notorious slums with the arrival of industrial plants, docks and immigrant housing.
-The area around St. Saviour's Dock, known as Jacob's Island, was one of the worst in London.
+By the mid-19th century factories sprang up, most notably the landmark factories of Alaska Factory (originally opened by fur merchants C.W.
+Martin & Sons Ltd in 1869 for the processing of the Alaskan sealskin fur), Salt, cheese and Hartley's Jam.
+Parts of Bermondsey, especially along the riverside, had become notorious slums with the arrival of industrial plants, docks and immigrant housing.
+The area around St. Saviour's Dock, known as Jacob's Island, was considered one of the worst slums in London.
 It was immortalised in Charles Dickens's novel Oliver Twist, in which the villain, Bill Sikes, meets his end in the mud of 'Folly Ditch', in reference to Hickman's Folly, which surrounded Jacob's Island.
 Dickens provides a vivid description of what it was like:

-Bermondsey vestry hall was built on Spa Road in 1881 but blitzed in 1941.
+Bermondsey vestry hall was built on Spa Road in 1881 but was severely damaged by bombing during the Blitz in 1941.
+It was demolished soon thereafter.
 The original vestry hall was extended to create the Bermondsey Town Hall in 1930.
 The area was extensively redeveloped during the 19th century and early 20th century with the expansion of the river trade and the arrival of the railways.
 London's first passenger railway terminus was built by the London to Greenwich Railway in 1836 at London Bridge.
 The first section to be used was between the Spa Road Station and Deptford High Street.
 This local station had closed by 1915.